-The PhD in Health Services Research is a competitive program, and all applicants should speak with a faculty member before applying.
-To reach a faculty member, visit the HAP directory, email email@example.com, or call (703) 993-1929.
+The PhD in Health Services Research is a competitive program, and all applicants should speak with the program director or faculty member before applying.
+To reach a faculty member, visit the HAP directory, email firstname.lastname@example.org, or call (703) 993-1929.

 This interdisciplinary PhD program allows students to benefit from the wide variety of faculty backgrounds and areas of expertise of the faculty within the program.
 More information about the research interests of the program faculty can be found on the health policy research page and the health informatics research page.

-This program will produce the next generation of researchers who can tackle and solve the complex problems in public and private health systems with thoughtful analysis and evidence-based data-driven research.
+This program is producing the next generation of researchers who are solving the most complex existing and emerging health problems and threats with thoughtful analysis and evidence-based data-driven research.

-Graduates are prepared to be scholars, educators, researchers, and leaders in higher education, health care and service organizations, health care consulting firms, government and nonprofit organizations, and private businesses that support or regulate the health service industry.
+Graduates are prepared to be scholars, educators, researchers, and leaders in higher education, health systems, health consulting management firms, non-government service organizations, and local, state, and federal health agencies.

-Students pursuing the knowledge discovery and health informatics concentration typically focus their research on the development of analytical methods with clinical, administrative and population health applications.
+Students pursuing the knowledge discovery and health informatics concentration typically focus their research on the development of analytical methods with clinical, administrative, population, and public health applications.
 Research areas include but are not limited to: temporal data analysis, causal inference, machine learning, agent-based modeling, artificial intelligence, biomedical ontologies, and complex data analysis.